Fjords, Windmills, Mountains & Lakes

 NOTE: Many mapping systems will tell you to go west from Vienna and then drive south to the western side of Lake Hallstatt, this is a much longer route than necessary, go south from Vienna on the Autobahn E56 and S6.
 It is approximately 20 minutes faster trip, and more scenic than the northern route.

-After an exciting drive from Vienna on the autobahn and then through the Salzkammergut Mountains on back roads that we thought might really be logging trails, we reached Obertraun tired, hungry and ready to explore!
+After an exciting drive from the Vienna Airport on the autobahn and then through the Salzkammergut Mountains on back roads that we thought might really be logging trails, we reached Obertraun tired, hungry and ready to explore!

 Drive to Grindelwald, Switzerland